Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 > This mount and associated components are not certified or designed for installation in a box with AC mains (utility) power.

 ## Bill of Materials
-- A 3.3V DC power source
+- A 3.3V DC power source (I recommend a 3.3V 1A Isolated Step-down DC Module)
 - PH 2.0 female connector to provide 3.3V to the Waveshare device via the battery connection
 - [8mm x 3mm neodymium magnets (x4)](https://www.amazon.com/dp/B0CCXH6W5Q)
 - 3.1 oz of filament (PETG recommended)